mechanical-ink/useful-prompts-workflows/README.md

-# useful-prompts-workflows
+# Use prompts, workflows, and automation scripts

-A collection of prompts for various LLM services, reusable GitHub Action workflows and Pipedream automations
+A collection of prompts for various LLM services, reusable GitHub Action workflows, and Pipedream automation scripts and flows.